hashicorp/vault/website/source/docs/commands/secrets/list.html.md

 # secrets list

-The `secrets list` command lists the enabled secret engines on the Vault server.
+The `secrets list` command lists the enabled secrets engines on the Vault server.
 This command also outputs information about the enabled path including configured TTLs and human-friendly descriptions.
 A TTL of "system" indicates that the system default is in use.